Every seafood lover and chef deserves the right equipment to prep their favorite fish; that includes a quality knife for fish filleting.

 While there are some boning knives that can double up as a fillet knife, some just don’t stack up to a knife specifically designed for filleting.
 For that reason, let’s check out the best fillet knives of 2020.

 For those content with spending a moderate price range for a knife, keep the Dalstrong 7″ Gladiator Series Filet Knife in mind.
-This knife is priced shortly below $60, which isn’t a bad price for a quality fillet knife that has earned an average 4.7 out 5-star rating on Amazon.com, leaving dozens pleased.
+For the price of this knife you won’t find better quality.
 In fact, according to Dalstrong, over 75,000 professional chefs have made the switch to their knife brand.

 This fillet knife offers a thin, sharp, flexible blade featuring sturdy German steel with a hand-polished blade edge to provide proper precision.
 It also features an attractive and well-constructed Pakkawood handle (although heavy as some reviewers state) to give you full control of your knife while still maintaining comfort.
 From full tang to a Rockwell hardness of 56+, quality and toughness are readily available.